 Many senior adults seeking independent living at San Antonio and beyond are at risk of developing mental illnesses such as depression and dementia.
 Unfortunately, mental health tends to deteriorate with age.
-However, the good news is that, one can keep his or her mental health in check by staying active mentally through a number of activities.
+However, the good news is that one can keep his or her mental health in check by staying active mentally through some activities.

 Activities that boost mental health for independent living San Antonio seniors

 There are plenty of things that seniors can do to maintain their mental health.
 This includes playing games, getting a pet, learning something new, turning to technology to stay in touch, staying active and socializing.
 Socializing involves calling on friends, meeting with your family and socializing at social centers.